siberoloji/siberoloji.github.io/content/en/blog/C++/2024-06-30-the-use-of-octal-binary-and-hexadecimal-literals-in-c.md

  * @return int Returns 0 upon successful execution.
  */
 int main() {
-    int a = 0x1A; ///&lt; @brief Integer variable 'a' initialized with a hexadecimal literal.
-The value of 'a' is 26. int b = 032; ///&lt; @brief Integer variable 'b' initialized with an octal literal.
-The value of 'b' is 26. int c = 0b1101; ///&lt; @brief Integer variable 'c' initialized with a binary literal.
+    int a = 0x1A; ///< @brief Integer variable 'a' initialized with a hexadecimal literal.
+The value of 'a' is 26. int b = 032; ///< @brief Integer variable 'b' initialized with an octal literal.
+The value of 'b' is 26. int c = 0b1101; ///< @brief Integer variable 'c' initialized with a binary literal.
 The value of 'c' is 13.

-    cout &lt;&lt; "Hexadecimal literal: " &lt;&lt; a &lt;&lt; endl; ///&lt; Prints the value of 'a' to the console. cout &lt;&lt; "Octal literal: " &lt;&lt; b &lt;&lt; endl; ///&lt; Prints the value of 'b' to the console. cout &lt;&lt; "Binary literal: " &lt;&lt; c &lt;&lt; endl; ///&lt; Prints the value of 'c' to the console.
+    cout << "Hexadecimal literal: " << a << endl; ///< Prints the value of 'a' to the console. cout << "Octal literal: " << b << endl; ///< Prints the value of 'b' to the console. cout << "Binary literal: " << c << endl; ///< Prints the value of 'c' to the console.

-    return 0; ///&lt; Returns 0 upon successful execution.
+    return 0; ///< Returns 0 upon successful execution.
 }
 ```